SAM-CLIP: Merging Vision Foundation Models towards Semantic and Spatial Understanding: Proposed Approach

 \section{Proposed Approach}

-In this section, we explain our multi-task distillation approach for efficiently merging pretrained VFMs.
-We start with a VFM as the base model, then transfer knowledge from other auxiliary VFMs to it with minimal forgetting.
+In this section, we explain our approach for efficiently merging pretrained VFMs.
+We start with a base VFM, then transfer knowledge from other auxiliary VFMs to it with minimal forgetting.
 We assume that each VFM possesses a vision encoder, and potentially other modality encoders, as well as task-specific decoders/heads.
 Our goal is to combine the vision encoders into a single backbone such that it can be used in conjunction with other modality encoders, which remain frozen.

 To focus our exposition, we constrain our discussion to the specific case where SAM serves as the base VFM, while a CLIP model serves as the auxiliary VFM.
 This pair presents an intriguing combination, as both models have been successfully deployed in diverse tasks and exhibit complementary capabilities.
 SAM excels in localization and high-resolution image segmentation but has limitations in semantic understanding.
 Conversely, CLIP offers a powerful image backbone for semantic understanding.
 We demonstrate it by several probing experiments (see \Cref{fig:radar_graph_representations}).
 Potentially, one could start with CLIP as the base VFM and merge knowledge of SAM to it.
 However, existing pretrained CLIP ViT models are inefficient in dealing with high-resolution images that are used for SAM training.
-Hence, we choose SAM as the base model and inherits its ViT-Det structure that can process high-resolution inputs efficiently.
+Hence, we choose SAM as the base model and inherit its ViT-Det structure that can process high-resolution inputs efficiently.

 We assume access to limited subsets of datasets (or their proxies) used to train the base and auxiliary VFMs, which function as memory replay in our CL setup.
 These are denoted as $\mathcal{D}_{\sam}$ and $\mathcal{D}_{\clip}$, respectively with details provided in \Cref{sec:exp:implementation}.